jonnonz1/nz-statute-book/acts/public/2012/road-user-charges-act-2012.md

   (b) using one of the methods specified in subclause (3).
 (3) The methods are—
-  (a) by personal delivery, if the delivery is made during working hours; or (b) by electronic means of communication, if the person complies with Part 4 of the Contract and Commercial Law Act 2017; or
+  (a) by personal delivery, if the delivery is made during working hours; or (b) by sending the notice to a designated electronic address; or (c) by post to the street address or post office box number for the office.
-  (c) by post to the street address or post office box number for the office.
+(4) For the purposes of subclause (3), a notice given— (a) by post is, unless the contrary is shown, treated as having been given at the time the notice would have been delivered in the ordinary course of the post:
-(4) For the purposes of subclause (3)﻿(c), a notice given by post is treated as having been given at the time the notice would have been delivered in the ordinary course of the post.
+  (b) to an electronic address under subclause (3)﻿(b) is, unless the contrary is shown, treated as having been delivered at the time the electronic communication containing the notice first enters an information system that is outside the control of the person giving the notice and, in proving the sending, it is sufficient to prove that the electronic communication was properly addressed and sent.

 ## Schedule 3 — Consequential amendments to other enactments